brelrr/Jolimoi-Tech-Test/README.md

   * Addittional to this, it can also send by different granularity, meaning that it an artwork is from two or more different artist, create two records instead of one that has two ids

 * SQL : Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.
+  * I set several clusters by Nationality by gender, by classification, by catalogue and combination just to classify the artworks

 # Thanks!